-A. The chlorine and chlorinating equipment shall be in a separate mechanically ventilated room.
+- A. The chlorine and chlorinating equipment shall be in a separate mechanically ventilated room.
 Such rooms shall not be below ground level and shall be provided with vents near the floor which terminate out-of-doors.
 The door of the room shall not open to the swimming pool, and shall open to the outside.
 The door shall be labeled "DANGER -- GAS CHLORINE" in letters at least four inches in height and of an orange color on a green background.
-Board approval shall be obtained for a variance of this item.

-B. The chlorinator equipment shall be of rugged design, capable of withstanding wear without developing leaks.

-C. All chlorine cylinders shall be anchored to prevent their falling over.
+Commissioner of health approval shall be obtained for a variance of this item. - B. The chlorinator equipment shall be of rugged design, capable of withstanding wear without developing leaks. - C. All chlorine cylinders shall be anchored to prevent their falling over.
 A valve stem wrench shall be maintained on the chlorine cylinder so that the supply can be shut off quickly in the case of an emergency.
-The valve protection hood shall be kept in place except when the cylinder is connected.

-D. The chlorine-feeding device shall be designed so that during accidents or interruptions of the water supply leaking chlorine gas will be conducted to the out-of-doors.

-E. The chlorinator shall be a solution-feed type, capable of delivering chlorine at its maximum rate without releasing chlorine gas to the atmosphere.

-F. The chlorinators shall be designed to prevent the backflow of water into the chlorine solution container.

-G. A gas mask designed for use in a chlorine atmosphere and of a type approved by the United States Bureau of Mines shall be provided.
+The valve protection hood shall be kept in place except when the cylinder is connected. - D. The chlorine-feeding device shall be designed so that during accidents or interruptions of the water supply leaking chlorine gas will be conducted to the out-of-doors. - E. The chlorinator shall be a solution-feed type, capable of delivering chlorine at its maximum rate without releasing chlorine gas to the atmosphere. - F. The chlorinators shall be designed to prevent the backflow of water into the chlorine solution container. - G. A gas mask designed for use in a chlorine atmosphere and of a type approved by the United States Bureau of Mines shall be provided.
 In addition, replacement canisters shall be provided and a record shall be kept of gas mask usage to ensure that the mask will be serviceable when needed.

-H. The gas mask shall be kept in a closed cabinet, accessible without a key, located outside of the room in which the chlorinator is maintained.

-Copyright © 1983 by the Revisor of Statutes, State of Minnesota.
-All Rights Reserved.

-I. Installation of chlorinator equipment, and operation thereof, shall be carried on by and under the supervision of personnel experienced with installation and operation of such equipment.
+- H. The gas mask shall be kept in a closed cabinet, accessible without a key, located outside of the room in which the chlorinator is maintained. - I. Installation of chlorinator equipment, and operation thereof, shall be carried on by and under the supervision of personnel experienced with installation and operation of such equipment.